akira-nair/multiomic-model-tcga/README.md

 This project provides a preprocessing, data organization, and modeling framework to predict the survival of cancer patients using data collected from [The Cancer Genome Atlas](https://www.cancer.gov/ccg/research/genome-sequencing/tcga).
 The Cancer Genome Atlas provides publicly available data through the [GDC (Genomic Data Commons) Data Portal](https://portal.gdc.cancer.gov/).

 The idea of predicting survival using multiomic data extends from the paper *Integrating genomic data and pathological images to effectively predict breast cancer clinical outcome.
-(Dongdong Sun, Ao Li, Bo Tang, Minghui Wang).*
+(Dongdong Sun, Ao Li, Bo Tang, Minghui Wang).* This project also expands on the work of Sally Zhi, who worked with a glioblastoma dataset from TCGA.

 >## Table of Contents